-1.5.4.1 Graphic design
+1.5.2.1 Graphic design

-The graphic design work line exists to cover brand design, typography design and theme design.
-Additionally, some auxiliar areas like icon design, illustration design for documentation, brushes design, patterns designs and definition of palettes of colors could be included here for completeness.
+This work line exists to cover brand design, typography design and theme design.
+Additionally, some auxiliar areas like icon design, illustration design for documentation, brushes design, pattern designs and palettes with color definitions could be included here for completeness.

-Inside CentOS Artwork Repository graphic design is performed through Inkscape (http://www.inkscape.org/) and GIMP (http://www.gimp.org/).
-Inkscape is used to create and manipulate scalable vector graphics and export them to PNG format; it also provides a command-line interface that we use to perform massive exportation from SVG files to PNG files through automation scripts.
+Inside CentOS Artwork Repository, graphic design is performed through Inkscape and GIMP program.
+Inkscape is used create and manipulate scalable vector graphics and export them to PNG format; it also provides a command-line interface that we use to automate the exportation process so you can perform massive exportation of SVG files to PNG files.
 On the other hand, GIMP is used to create and manipulate rastered images, create brushes, patterns and palettes of colors.

-Tip You can combine both Inkscape and GIMP specific functionalities and possibilities to produce very beautiful images.
+Notice that each program provides very specific functionalities and posibilities that when combined can let you produce very beautiful images.

-Another area covered by graphic design is that related to visual manifestations The CentOS Project Corporate Identity is made of.
-Visual manifestations implement the corporate identity concepts by mean of images placed in key areas of their visual space.
-To produce these images, we've decomposed image production in design models and artistic motifs.

-Design models provide the structural information of images (i.e., dimension, position of common elements, translation markers, etc.) and they are generally produced as scalable vector graphics to take advantage of the inclusion feature supported by that standard which let us load different background images for the same design model changing path information.
+The CentOS Project Corporate Identity is made of several visual manifestations.
+These visual manifestations implement the Corporate Identity by mean of images placed in key areas of their visual space.
+To produce these images, we decompose image production in design models and artistic motifs.
+Design models provide the image structure (i.e., dimension, translation markers, common designs, etc.) and are generally produced as scalable vector graphics generally.
 On the other hand, artistic motifs provide the visual style (i.e., the background information, the look and feel) and are generally produced as rastered images.

 Design models are created for each visual manifestation the CentOS Project is made of.
-This way it is possible to describe the visual manifestation and provide a template system for it.

-Artistic motifs are created with design models in mind, not the visual manifestation those design models are built for.
+This way we describe the visual manifestation and provide a template system for it where several artistic motifs can be applied.
+Artistic motifs are created with design models in mind, not the visual manifestation that design models are built for.

 The result produced by combining one design model with one artistic motif is what we know as a theme.
-Inside themes directory structure (see Section 2.8 [Directories trunk Identity Themes], page 21), you can find several design models and several artistic motifs, apart one another, that can be albitrarily combined one another through theme rendition, a flexible way to produce images for different visual manifestations inside CentOS Artwork Repository.
-Inside themes directory structure, theme rendition is performed in 'trunk/Identity/Themes/Motifs' directory structures and required design models are taken from 'trunk/Identity/Themes/Models' directory structure.
+Inside themes directory structure (see Section 2.8 [Directories trunk Identity Themes], page 19), you can find several design models and several artistic motifs, apart one another, that can be albitrarily combined one another through theme rendition, a flexible way to produce images for different visual manifestations inside CentOS Artwork Repository.
+Inside themes directory structure, theme rendition is performed in 'trunk/Identity/Themes/Motifs' directory structures and takes design models from 'trunk/Identity/Themes/Models' directory structure.

-In addition to theme rendition you can find direct rendition, another way of image production where there is no artistic motif at all but design models only.
-Direct rendition is very useful to produce simple content that doesn't need specific background information like brands, icons and illustrations.
-Direct rendition takes place in 'trunk/Identity/Images' and the required design models are taken from 'trunk/Identity/Models' directory structure.
+In addition to theme rendition, you can find another way of image production, a more direct way of image production where there is no artistic motif at all, but design models only.
+Such configuration is named direct rendition and is very useful to produce simple content that doesn't need specific background information (e.g., icons and illustrations for documentation).
+Direct rendition takes place in 'trunk/Identity/Models' and 'trunk/Identity/Images' directory structures.

-See Section 2.4 [Directories trunk Identity], page 16, for more information on graphic design.
+See Section 2.4 [Directories trunk Identity], page 14, for more information on graphic design.

-1.5.4.2 Documentation
+1.5.2.2 Documentation

-The documentation work line exists to describe what each directory inside the CentOS Artwork Repository is for and how to produce content inside them.
+This work line exists to describe what each directory structure inside the CentOS Artwork Repository is for and how to produce content inside them.